HE Recruitment and Admissions Policy

 UCAS Similarity detection for personal statement

-- 19.6.
-If the Head of Academy HE judges that an offer cannot be made, the applicant will receive a rejection of their application and will be provided with the details of the Complaints Policy available on the BAJ website.
+19.6.
+If the Head of Curriculum HE judges that an offer cannot be made, the applicant will receive a rejection of their application and will be provided with the details of the Complaints Policy available on the BAJ website.

 Anti-fraud checking on qualifications from UK educated applicants